cerbos/tutorial/src/03-resource-definition/README.md

 ```

-## Validating Policies
+## Validating policies

-Now with our initial policies in place we can run Cerbos in compile mode which validates the content of the policy files to ensure they are correct.
+Now with the initial policies in place you can run Cerbos in compile mode which validates the content of the policy files to ensure they are correct.

 If you are running Cerbos in a container then mount the folder containing your policies and run the `compile` command pointing to the folder of your policies.